 - Pensioner administration;

 - System testing;

 Whose personal data do we handle?

-In order to carry out the purposes described under the section ‘Why do we collect and use personal information?’ above, Merseyside Police may collect, store, use, disclose (see section ‘Who do we disclose personal information to?’ below) and retain personal data relating to a wide variety of individuals including the following:
+In order to carry out the purposes described under section 1 above, Merseyside Police may collect, store, use, disclose (see section 8 below) and retain personal data relating to a wide variety of individuals including the following:

 Merseyside Police will only use appropriate personal information necessary to fulfil a particular purpose or purposes.
 Personal data could be information which is held on a computer, in a paper record such as a file, as images, but can also include other types of electronically held information such as CCTV or Body Worn Videos images.

 What types of personal data do we handle?